shimming-toolbox/shimming-toolbox/docs/source/user_section/installation/install_on_mac_and_linux.rst

     You can restart your terminal or open a new tab to source your ``.*shrc`` file automatically.

 The ``shimming-toolbox`` command launches FSLeyes with GUI support.
+It takes a few seconds to open.

 .. code:: bash

     shimming-toolbox

-To launch our plugin, go to:
+You should see our plugin as a panel.
+If it does not open automatically, go to:

 .. code:: bash